 Organ and Tissue Donor Expenses

 Deduction for unreimbursed expenses paid by a living organ and tissue donor that have not been taken as a medical deduction on the taxpayer’s federal income tax return.
-The amount of the deduction is the lesser of $5,000 or the actual amount paid by the taxpayer.
-If filing a joint return, the deduction is limited to $10,000 or the actual amount paid.
+The amount of the deduction is the lesser of $5,000 ($10,000 if Married filing joint) or the actual amount paid by the taxpayer.

 Virginia Bank Franchise Sub chapter S Corporation